DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

   #### https://www.geeksforgeeks.org/dsa/auto-complete-feature-using-trie/

 ## Errors Encountered and How I Resolved Them
-The primary issue was procedural.
+The first issue that has been troublesome was procedural.
 Because I did not physically map the relationship between the Node and the Course classes more clearly during ideation and planning phases, I ended up with some erroneous understandings that I had to address during implementation.
 This led to taking an extra few hours collectively to correct various errors and remove superfluous functions and data members.
 For example, when I first created the Nodes, i thought the course was initially going tob e directly stored in the leaf nodes.
 However, this would have made the nodes bloated and more difficult to separate the ndoes from the courses when i read in data from the file.
 So I separated it out and the final structure is much cleaner and easie to understand but was hard at first.

+### String Manipulation
 As with previous assignments, there was some difficulty in reading in string data from a file but thanks to the cpp documentation I will list in the resources, this issue was relatively quickly resolved.
 I also addressed this by doing data preparation beforehand.
 Since many strings in the course descriptions and coures notes contain commas relying on comma-separated values alone to distinguish values we read in from the csv file, I added a '*' character at the end of each data value to facilitate easier reading.

-Another error was relying purely on .good() as a read condition for reading data from the csv file and from related string streams.
-Once I replaced that loop condition with while .eof() != true, the file and string streams were more effective and resulted in accurate reading and storage.

-Another error was a logic error.
-When I was first building the prefix tree, the tree was keeping alln oes at the first level past the root, so the root node's descendants vector had one trieNode* for each character in the first string.
-When the second course tried to be added, it could not be added because there was no space for it.
-During careful review, i found that I simply neglected to update the cursor value to the appropriate descedant in cases where there was not a nullptr in the calculated index for descendants.

-The trie structure relies on more efficient ways of capturing what words are listed than what I initially tried, which was to store the subject code, as it was being built, at each level. it's a small data cost but starts to eat away at the benfit of using iti n the  first place, where navigation provides that information.

-I unnecessaarily created a 'helper' function to create a new course, called setCourseInfo(title, description, notes, code, leartn, plans/reqs). to add it to the vector we just created, during readData and buildTrie().
-However, this essentially just recreated the Course() constructor and the primary setter function.
-So I removed it.
-Course* createCourse(string new_title, string new_description, string new_notes, string new_subj_code, string new_skills, string new_plans, string new_hours);

-I had to decide whether or not to dynamicaly allocate the trie() itself.
-I decided agaisnt it, and dynamically allocated the Nodes.

-During trie() deconstruction, I dealt with the need to delete all the doom_nodes by creating a bool data member, to_delete, whihc is basically the visited tag from DFS/BFS searches.
-So this let me not ultimately re-attempt to delete eahc node because that was resuitlng in double free errors.it works!

-I made a good decision to delay implementation of the getNumWords() function.
-Oriignally, i was going to do a more complicated search through the tree but decided to wait because it was complicated to do early-on.
-When I re-implemented it, it was easy to just add a increment and decrement lines of code in the insert and remove functions of the trie() itself.

-I made a bad design decision and corrected it based on where I put the following code: decided to remove it from the inner loop and put all of the edits about leafstatus nd stuff only at the end when we stop reading in data.
-        //CHECK THE INDEXED THE LOCATION IS A POINTER OR NULLPTR - IF IT'S NULL, we should skip if (cursor->descendants.at(index) != nullptr)
-        {
-            predecessor=cursor;
-            cursor=cursor->descendants.at(index);

-            //remove reference from doom node
-            if (cursor->getLeafStatus() == true)
-            {
-                predecessor->descendants.at(index) = nullptr;
-            }
-        }*/

-Originally, I deleted all nodes related to a course (that is to say, If a node had 1 descendnat and it was the one I deleted, I would delete that node too.

-Instead, I just marked the doom_node as a non-leaf and made the coursePTR point to nullptr.
-The insert and remove and search always check for isLeaf and for the CoursePTR information, so we can't accidentally 'arrive' at a node.
-In this way, we mimic an efficiency of the Huffman code process, where we mark deleted nodes 'empty after deletion', we mark deleted nodes in a similar way.
+### Command-Line Interface Output
+The first attempt at the project relied on a Command-Line interface.
+The following were some errors I worked through for that version of the implementation.
+#### Stripping Whitespace, Data Preprocessing
 I encontered a series of issues with string input and output but they were relatively simple to resolve.
-THe isues I faced were due primarily to lack of familiarity with stringstream manipulation and the <iomanip> library.
-After a couple of hours fixing bugs related to output removing whitespace from the beginning and end of strings, the output started to consistently work as expected.
+These were, admittedly, primarily due to lack of familiarity with stringstream manipulation and the <iomanip> library.
+After a couple of hours fixing bugs related to output (e.g., removing whitespace from the beginning and end of strings) the output started to consistently work as expected to the console.
+#### Word Wrapping
 One function that gave me more difficulty was word wrapping.
 The issue was identifying how to best calculate the conditions for when we should insert a newline into the stringstream that would ultimately be stored in string and then output to the console.
 At first, I tried to directly compare the line width with a counter, but this resulted in a generally consistent output but did not stop certain lines from exceeding the line width parameter.
 I resolved the issue by calculating a 'gap_to_end' variable and if the distance to the end of the current line was smaller than the length of the next word, the function inserts a newline character to the string stream.
 This resolved the issue.

-ISSUE that was resolved - i did not properly include each .cpp file.
-I also had to remove the -O2 flag, system couldn't handle it in VS code for some reason.

-CURRENT ISSUE   -
-  file not open
-  Starting trie HTTP server on http://localhost:8080
-  Open: http://localhost:8080/index.html

-So it's running but any lookup gives me "Request failed: TypeError: NetworkError when attempting to fetch resource."
-//https://medium.com/vinh-rocks/how-to-handle-networkerror-when-using-fetch-ff2663220435
+### Trie Implementation Notes
+#### Node Insertion Logic Error
+When implementing the trie, I  initially made a logic error.
+When first building the prefix tree, the trie was storing all new nodes in the root's descendants vector.
+After first node insertion, the root's descendants vector stored one trieNode* for each character in the first string.
+The issue occured during the second course insertion.
+Because both courses shared the same subject code ('CSCI'), the root's descendants vector could not be added to the tree because there was no space for it to be added (since no new levels were being added to the tree).
+I fixed this by adding a line to update the cursor value to the appropriate descedant of the current vector when there was not a nullptr in that index.

+#### Unnecessary Helper Function
+During my first attempt at implementation, I created a 'helper' function to create a new Course* whenever I reached a leaf node, called createCourse(...).
+This function would create a new course object, populate it with the relevant data we had read from the .csv file, and would add a pointer to the course object for the leaf node.
+While I thought it would be helpful, I was just creating an alternate constructor with parameters for Course() that just combined it with the setter function for Course().
+I removed it.
+So I removed it.

+#### Dynamic Memory Allocation & Trie() deconstruction
+I decided to not dynamically allocated the trie() but to dynamically allocate the nodes and the Course objects.
+During Trie deconstruction, I addressed deletion of the dynamically allocated memory by creating a bool data member for each trieNode called to_delete.
+This functions similarly to the visited bool variable/flag that one might find in certain versions of Breadth-First Searches in graphs.
+So this let me not ultimately re-attempt to delete eahc node because that was resuitlng in double free errors.it works!

+#### Bad Design - unnecessary deletion in removeNode()
+When I was writing the function to delete nodes, I made a bad design decision.
+I had the removeNode() function delete all nodes related to a course when removing it from the Trie (that is to say, after deleting a leaf node for the doom course, we would travel up to the Predecessor node and, if its only descendant was the doom leaf node, we would delete that internal node as well).
+The documentation I was referring to (see below) suggested that it may be better to simply mark the leaf node as a non-Leaf, point the Course object pointer to nullptr, and stop there.
+I took the advice and did so, relying on the deconstructor to handle node deletion.

+#### Maintaining a data member instead of Writing a New Function
+Originally, I planned to add a search function that calculated the number of Course pointers in the Trie, but decided to wait because it was complicated to do early in the project.
+I made a good decision to delay implementation of the getNumWords() function because when I re-visited the topic, I realized it would be very easy to create a private data member for Trie to track this value.
+So I created an int numWords variable in the Trie class, added a setter and getter function pair, and had the Trie increment the value when courses were added and decremented the value when a course was removed.

-SOLVED - Prefix Autocomplete
+### Prefix Autocomplete
-In working to solve Prefix Autocomplete, the issue I encountered was that multiple calls yielded no results after the first call.
+As noted above, prefix autocomplete is a critical benefit of the Prefix Tree.
+In working to implement autocomplete, I found that that after calling autocomplete once,  calls yielded no results after the first call.
 Since multiple calls in a given 'session' is part of the desired functionality, I needed to debug this issue.
 The issue was simply that my method of tracking nodes I had 'searched' for possible Course matches, relied on a bool variable for prefix searches.
 If the flag was true, we had already visited it and it wouldn't be searched for a course match.
 However, after the first call, the flags were never reset because the tree was still active.
 So I added a simple line at the end of the search where each visited node was marked as 'false' and could be visited again.

+### Change trie() to Trie() && trieNode() to TrieNode() - DONE
+Instructor input indicated that industry standard is to capitalize teh name of the class to differentiate types of declarations.
+This has been implemented.

+### Web UI Implementation
+I worked with Prof. Guinn to get some files and general instructions to implement a Web UI for the user interface.
+#### Compilation Commands
+The first mistake was that I did not include all of my project's .cpp files in the command to compile the project.
+Once I did so, the project files compiled.
+The second mistake was trying to figure out why the -O2 flag command in this command line was not working. g++ -std=c++17 <strong>-O2</strong> server_main.cpp trie_server.cpp Trie.cpp TrieNode.cpp Course.cpp-o trie_server
+I ultimately removed it, my basic web searching suggested that some versions of the VS code compiler struggle with the flag.

+#### File Pathing Variations
+After finishing my own test cases, I started working on the file pathing for the web UI commands but I kept receiving this error message when I tried to run the web UI.
+  ->file not open<-
+  Starting trie HTTP server on http://localhost:8080
+  Open: http://localhost:8080/index.html
+Despite my test suite being able to access the file using "./code/static/test_cirt_data.csv", the server files could not open it using that filename.
+After attempting several iterations, the server file needed just the csv's file name without the pathing directions because it was in the same folder as the trie_server executable.
+So I updated my buildTrie() command to accept a string parameter with the filename, letting me use the path-containing string for my test suite and then the path-less string for the server file.
+This also put buildTrie() more in alignment with the commmand.

+#### Network issues - TODO
+TODO - So it's running but any lookup gives me "Request failed: TypeError: NetworkError when attempting to fetch resource."
+//https://medium.com/vinh-rocks/how-to-handle-networkerror-when-using-fetch-ff2663220435